-Reverse Engineering ESPN’s Total Quarterback Rating Formula with Quantile Regression in Julia, R, and Python
+Modeling ESPN’s Total Quarterback Rating with Game-Level Data With Quantile and Stepwise Regression in R, Python, and Julia

 Quantile Regression